-The Performance Based Standards & Expected Practices Accreditation Department distinguishes between two categories of documentation:
+The Performance-Based Standards and Expected Practices Accreditation Department distinguishes between two categories of documentation:

 - ✓ Protocols (Primary Documentation) are the written guideline specifying what will be done and how it will be accomplished.
-This is generally provided in agency policies and procedures. - ✓ Process Indicators (Secondary Documentation) are the backup material that demonstrates written policies and procedures have been implemented.
-In order to show compliance, there must be evidence that what is required is actually being accomplished.
+This is generally provided in agency policies and procedures. - ✓ Process Indicators (Secondary Documentation) are the material that demonstrates written policies and procedures have been implemented.
+In order to show compliance, there must be evidence that what is required is actually being accomplished through facility practice.
 This type of documentation is generally drawn from agency logs, records, photographs, and routine reports and may be supplemented by sight confirmation.

-Questions related to applicable process indicators supporting compliance should be directed to the Performance Based Standards & Expected Practices Accreditation Department.
+Questions related to applicable process indicators supporting compliance should be directed to the Performance-Based Standards and Expected Practices Accreditation Department.